cantafionathan/cantafionathan.github.io/blog/pokemon-team-opt.md

 $$\binom{151}{6}\cdot\binom{30}{4}^6=\left(1.488\cdot 10^9\right)\cdot\left(2.7\cdot 10^4\right)^6\approx 5.4\cdot 10^\{35\}.$$

 This esimate is rough, but the conclusion is legitimate.
 The search space is astronomically large.
-Even if we could evaluate one million teams per second, and we hade been doing so since the dawn of the universe, we still wouldn't have exhausted the search space!
+Even if we had computers that could evaluate one team per second, and we had as many computers as there are galaxies in the unviverse, and we had been running these computers since the dawn of time, we still wouldn't have exhausted the search space!

 ### Optimization Methods